floragunncom/search-guard-docs/multitenancy.md

 Make sure to add the the query parameter before the hash sign.

-### Kibana Experimental: Filter bar for tenants
+### Filter bar for tenants

-This feature is available for Kibana 5.1.1 and above.

 If you have a huge amount of tenants, the tenant list can get long.
-We introduced an experimental filter bar to quickly filter the tenants list.
+You can use a filter bar to quickly filter the tenants list.
 Enable it in `kibana.yml`:

 ```
 searchguard.multitenancy.enable_filter: true